Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 ### Twitter
 Twitter is without a doubt the best source for real-time news, debate and discussion on biopharma.
 While many accounts are worth following (you can see everyone I follow [here](https://twitter.com/Atelfo/following)), these are who I consider to be the "must-follow" accounts:
-- [@MSollender](https://twitter.com/MSollender): Posts super fast summaries of biotech press releases and news.
-You could probably only follow her and still find twitter worthwhile
 - [@bradloncar](https://twitter.com/bradloncar): Independent investor, mostly tweets about immuno-oncology and China.
 Posts nice daily/weekly summaries of the performance of key biotech stock indices
 - [@LifeSciVC](https://twitter.com/LifeSciVC): Account of VC Bruce Booth, follow for perspectives on early-stage biotech financing and the state of the industry
 - [@JacobPlieth](https://twitter.com/JacobPlieth): Journalist at Evaluate Vantage and snarky commentator on oncology news
 - [@Sports_Bios](https://twitter.com/Sports_bios): Smart (often contrarian) takes on market trends, follows neuroscience and China closely
+- [@bio_clouseau](https://twitter.com/bio_clouseau): Frequently picks up biotech news that others miss
+- [@BioStocks](https://twitter.com/BioStocks): Posts short summaries of company press releases and news updates
+- [@Prof_Oak_](https://twitter.com/Prof_Oak_): Intelligent commentary on genetic medicine and synthetic biology
+- [@paras_biotech](https://twitter.com/paras_biotech): Regularly shares interesting snippets from biopharma analyst reports
 - [@AndyBiotech](https://twitter.com/AndyBiotech): Hasn't been active lately, but excellent signal-to-noise ratio when he does post
-- [@bio_clouseau](https://twitter.com/bio_clouseau): Frequently picks up biotech news that others miss

 ### Blogs
 - [In the Pipeline](https://www.science.org/blogs/pipeline): The essential industry blog, written by Derek Lowe ([@Dereklowe](https://twitter.com/Dereklowe) on twitter).
 His day job is a Novartis medicinal chemist, but he's much more well known in the industry for his regular commentary on drug discovery and the pharma industry